 Reduces muscle fatigue / Promotes good sleep

 While these four are the most essential for muscle building, all the other vitamins and minerals are important as well.
-For most people adding a single multivitamin tablet should do the trick of insuring an adequate amount of all the necessary minerals and vitamins, it is however worth noting in particular that female athletes tend to have a slight deficiency in iron.
+For most people adding a single multivitamin tablet should do the trick of ensuring an adequate amount of all the necessary minerals and vitamins, it is, however, worth noting in particular that female athletes tend to have a slight deficiency in iron.

 Creatine is a compound that is formed naturally in the human body from the amino acids glycine and arginine.
 Extensive research has shown that creatine supplementation improves the bodies response to resistance training by increasing the maximal force production of muscles, thus enhancing muscle growth from each exercise (Bemben, 2005).
 It has also been shown that oral creatine supplementation in amounts from five to 20 grams per day is very safe and largely devoid of adverse side-effects (Bizzarini, 2004).

 When starting supplementing creatine the recommended dose is a maximum of 0.2 grams per kilo body weight each day for the first week (with 20 grams per day a firm maximum), followed by 0.03 grams per kilo body weight each day after that.
 During this first week, the concentration of creatine in the body is being increased, which is then sustained with the smaller dose following the first week.
 Creatine can, however, cause stomach cramps and headaches for some people at high doses.
 In those cases, a lower dose is also beneficial and in fact, the 0.03 grams per kilo body weight dose will eventually push the concentration of creatine to the optimal level.